-Manufacturing overhead is also known as manufacturing support or factory overheads costs.
+Manufacturing overhead is also known as factory overhead, factory burden, production overhead Or manufacturing support.
 Sum all of the indirect factory-related expenses that are incurred during the production of a product while calculating the manufacturing overhead costs.
 Let’s explore how to calculate manufacturing overhead costs with a formula.

 One thing you must remember is that manufacturing overhead costs don’t include charges such as general administrative expenses and marketing expenses.